Clinical Mental Health

 Credentialed Alcohol and Substance Abuse Counselors (CASAC)

-CE credit through the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) has been applied for for 30 CE contact hours and approval is pending:
+CE credit through the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) has been approved for 30 CE contact hours for:

 Initial Credentialing: CPP and CPS

 Molloy College, Continuing Education Department, is an approved provider of continuing nursing education by the New Jersey State Nurses Association, an accredited approver by the American Nurses' Credentialing Center's Commission on Accreditation.
 This conference is offered for 30 CE contact hours.

 Molloy College is an approved Sponsor of Continuing Teacher and Leader Education (CTLE) by the New York State Education Department (NYSED), sponsor number 23216.
 This course is approved for 30 hours of CTLE credit.
 Click here for further information on CTLE requirements.